 The insole (also referred to as the footbed) is the part of a boot/shoe that is directly under the foot.
 The insole has to be breathable and moisture-wicking so that it can transport moisture away from the sock.
 Insoles normally also offer some stretch as this reduces blistering on the plantar surface of the foot.
-Some manufacturers use antimicrobial insoles for prolonged freshness.
-Insoles are usually removable so that they can be dried faster or replaced after time.
+Some manufacturers use antimicrobial insoles for prolonged freshness and odor-control.
+Insoles are usually removable so that they can be air-dried faster or replaced after time and use.
 In cold conditions insulated insoles (normally purchased separately) can be used for better thermal efficiency.

 The midsole is a very important part of any kind of footwear as it is responsible for cushioning, support, rigidity and stability.
-Midsoles are made of either EVA (ethylene vinyl acetate) or PU (polyurethane).
+Midsoles on hiking footwear are made of either EVA (ethylene vinyl acetate) or PU (polyurethane).
 Both materials are foams and thus they provide cushioning as the air get’s squeezed out when pressure is applied to the material – and sucked back in once pressure is removed.
 EVA and PU differ greatly in characteristics, nonetheless.

 EVA midsoles are usually lighter and more flexible than the PU midsoles.
 They are also significantly less expensive.
 However, EVA has one big downside; in long-term it loses its properties – meaning that the cushioning becomes less and less efficient.
 Some manufacturers mitigate this problem by adding different polyurethane “structures” to EVA midsoles such as cylinder-like inserts.
 EVA midsoles are usually used for hiking shoes and lightweight hiking boots; they are very rarely used for heavier hiking footwear (for backpacking, mountaineering etc.) as they are too flexible.